 Take a look at this great map of the park to help orient yourself to the various trails.

 You’ll find plenty of places to explore in this 650-acre park!

 Hiking the Misery Ridge Loop

-We chose to hike the Misery Ridge Loop because my boyfriend is a sadist who likes to make me walk up-hill.
+We chose to hike the Misery Ridge Loop it looked like a challenging walk up-hill.

 Looks pretty punishing, doesn’t it?

 Okay, to be fair, the views were TOTALLY worth it.